What the new fencing student needs to know

 When you come for your first fencing lesson, be sure to have the following items with you:

-Long sweat pants or warm-up suit pants.
-Jeans can restrict your movement, and shorts can trap a blade against your bare skin.
+Long sweat pants or warm-up suit pants: Jeans can restrict your movement, and shorts can trap a blade against your bare skin.
 They also do not provide adequate protection.
-If you come in shorts, you will not be able to fence.
+If you come in shorts, you will not be allowed to fence.
 The club does not provide fencing knickers.

-For males: protective hard cup.
-Although this is not mandated by USFA, it is highly recommended at AFC.
-In both foil and epee, the groin area is included in the target area.
+For males: Protective hard cup.
+Although this is not mandated by USA Fencing, it is highly recommended at AFC as the groin area is included in the target area in both foil and epee.

-For females: breast protectors.
+For females: Chest protectors.
 AFC will provide these if you don't have your own.

-Gym shoes: Non-marking, please.
-There are several types of shoes that you can use if you don't have fencing shoes.
-Some people are quite comfortable with court shoes (tennis, racquetball, volleyball, wrestling, etc..
-Some find that light weight cheerleading shoes of skimmers work well.
-You want to avoid heavy shoes or those with large soles (like trail running shoes).
+Gym shoes: Please ensure your shoes are non-marking.
+If you don't have fencing shoes, there are several other options available.
+Some people are quite comfortable with court shoes (tennis, racquetball, volleyball, wrestling, etc.) Some find that light-weight cheerleading shoes or skimmers work well.
+Heavy or thick-soled shoes like those made for trail running will not work.

 Drinks: Large bottles of water or sports drink are encouraged.